louismerlin/concrete.css/README.md

 Concrete can be a great starting point for a simple website.

-It is best used in pair with [normalize.css](https://necolas.github.io/normalize.css/) and the [Chivo](https://www.omnibus-type.com/fonts/chivo/) font.
+It is best used in pair with [normalize.css](https://necolas.github.io/normalize.css/).

 Inspired by [Milligram](https://milligram.io/) and [Skeleton](http://getskeleton.com/).